 Today's enterprises have more storage options than ever, from cloud platforms to hybrid systems to hyper-converged infrastructures, yet many organizations continue to turn to SANs to support their enterprise workloads.
 The reasons for this are many.
 IT teams might have performance and scalability concerns.
 Or they may need to meet security and compliance requirements.
 Alternatively, they could be sticking with SANs because they've invested heavily in the technology.

 Regardless of the reason, SANs continue to be an important storage resource in the data center, with several predominate use cases.
-According to a recent TechTarget survey, the top five are databases, server virtualization, business applications, virtual desktop infrastructures (VDIs), and development and testing.
+According to a recent TechTarget survey, the top five storage area network applications are databases, server virtualization, business applications, virtual desktop infrastructures (VDIs), and development and testing.
 Although SANS aren't required to support these use cases, there are many good reasons why organizations continue to use them.

 1. Databases and database management systems

-Databases and database management systems are commonly cited as one of the top use cases for SANs because these systems often support mission-critical applications that process large numbers of transactions.
+Databases and database management systems are commonly cited as one of the top storage area network applications because these systems often support mission-critical workloads that process large numbers of transactions.
 For some applications, the database system might need to handle hundreds of thousands of transactions per second, requiring a storage product that can deliver high IOPS and low latency rates, while providing the necessary reliability, availability and scalability.

 If a storage system can't meet a database system's demands, application performance suffers, which, in turn, impacts user experience.
 SANs are well known for being able to meet throughput and latency demands, especially when they use the latest Fibre Channel (FC) technology, which can support multilane throughput speeds of as much as 128 Gbps.